 Sometime around kindergarten or first-grade kids obtain a basic understanding of these skills, so this could be a good time to start – especially if your kids also have a penchant for wanting everything they see.

-But what if your child is older than 5-7 years of age?
+But what if your child is older than five to seven years of age?
 Is it too late?
 It’s never too late to begin, although the earlier kids learn how money works the better off they’ll be when the temptation to purchase more expensive items increases.

 How Much is Too Much?

 The next question is: how much money should I give my kids each week or month?

-The answer is simply – how much do you expect them to spend?
+To answer this, you simply need to determine how much you expect them to spend.

 If you told your kids they’re now responsible for purchasing their toys, games, and craft supplies, estimate what you think is a reasonable amount is to spend on these items.
 Then divide that number by weeks or months, depending on how often you plan to hand out allowance.

-And better to start low.
-It’s a lot easier to begin with too little and move up, than too much and cut back.
+And it’s better to start low.
+It’s a lot easier to begin with giving kids too little allowance and move up, than too much and cut back.

 A general rule-of-thumb most parents use to come up with a number is to divide the child’s age in half.
 Not all of this allowance needs to go toward spending, so a couple of dollars for a 6-year-old, for example, is plenty.
 (See how our family divides allowance between Spend, Save and Give jars here).

 Should Kids Work for Their Money?

-You might now be asking – but shouldn’t my kids earn the money they get?
+You might now be asking – but shouldn’t my kids earn the money they receive?

-The reality is that small kids have very limited options to earn money, especially if you’re a family that believes chores are a family responsibility, not something kids are compensated for.
+The reality is that young kids have very few options to earn money, especially if you’re a family that believes chores are a family responsibility, not something kids are compensated for.

-As kids get older, and have more opportunities to work (like being a dog sitter or raking neighbor’s leaves), they’ll seek out these opportunities in order to reach more expensive spending goals.
+As kids get older and have more opportunities to work (like being a dog sitter or raking neighbor’s leaves), you can encourage them to seek out these opportunities in order to reach more expensive spending goals.